grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li><a name="I3c8">Translucent Carriages</a>
 <p>Written by <a href="#Ib13">Tom Rapp</a> and recorded by PearlsBefore Swine on their second album Balaklava, which iscurrently availabvle.
 Also a new version should appear on aTom Rapp/Pearls Before Swine retrospective due out soon.</p>
 <li><a name="I3c9">I Shall Be Released</a>
 <p>Written and originally recorded by Bob Dylan.
-Currentlyavailable on a number of releases including &quot;Greatest HitsVolume 2&quot; and the Dylan and The Band album &quot;Before TheFlood&quot;.</p>
+Currentlyavailable on a number of releases including "Greatest HitsVolume 2" and the Dylan and The Band album "Before TheFlood".</p>
 <li><a name="I3c10">It's All Over Now Baby Blue</a>
 <p>Written and originally recorded by Bob Dylan</p>
 <li><a name="I3c11">Yoo Doo Right</a>